aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/save-images-to-stream/_index.md

 ---
-title: Java Image Processing Tutorial: Save Images to Stream with Aspose.PSD for Java
+title: 'Java Image Processing: Working with Streams'
 linktitle: Save Images to Stream
 second_title: Aspose.PSD Java API
 description: Learn a java image processing tutorial on saving PSD images to a stream with Aspose.PSD for Java, including convert psd to png steps.